Mapleia/EIYL_Notebook/_sources/Ocean_Temperature.md

 +++

-Temperature data is found in the `"data"` folder, while coordinates (and the time recorded) are in the `"data/nav"` folder.
+Temperature data {cite}`Dewees2021` are found in the `"data"` folder, while coordinates (and the time recorded) are in the `"data/nav"` folder.

 All of the temperature data was cleaned using a `Python` script, located in the `data_cleaning` folder.
-No packages were used, and can be used as long as a v3.9 Python is installed (anything above or below is untested) and the scripts are pointed to the right data sources. *Unfortunately, the version where Jupyter runs on Windows (v3.7 Python) and the data cleaner (v3.9 Python) is different.*
+No packages were used, and can be used as long as a v3.9 Python is installed (anything above or below is untested) and the scripts are pointed to the right data sources.

 - `data/temp_processed_summarized.csv`: mean temp over min
-- `data/temp_processed.csv`: all temp
 - `data/nav/nav_processed.csv`: mean GPS over min
 - `data/nav_temp_joined_processed.csv`: joined mean temp & GPS over min